-Before commencing in legal practice, Gemma practiced as a town planner for seven years in multi-disciplinary consultancies, taking projects from due diligence through to the implementation of planning permits.
+Before commencing in legal practice, Gemma practiced as a town planner in multi-disciplinary consultancies, taking projects from due diligence through to the implementation of planning permits.

 Since joining legal practice, Gemma has gained significant experience in planning appeals, planning panels, legal agreement drafting, restrictive covenant matters, judicial review matters, liquor licensing and statutory instrument drafting in Victoria, Queensland and London.

-Gemma is able to combine her town planning and legal experience, bringing a comprehensive understanding of projects to deliver commercial and strategic outcomes.
+Gemma is able to combine her town planning and legal experience, bringing a comprehensive understanding of projects to deliver commercial and strategic solutions.

 - Acting for a developer in a multi-faceted VCAT appeal for a large residential development in Fishermans Bend, Port Melbourne.

 - Acting on behalf of ten landowners in the Fishermans Bend Review Panel.